aspose-html-cloud/aspose-html-cloud-dotnet/docs/DocumentApi.md

 <a name="GetDocumentFragmentByXPathByUrl"></a>
 # **GetDocumentFragmentByXPathByUrl**
-> Stream GetDocumentFragmentByXPathByUrl(sourceUrl, xPath, outFormat)
+> AsposeStreamResponse GetDocumentFragmentByXPathByUrl(sourceUrl, xPath, outFormat)

 Return list of HTML fragments matching the specified XPath query - from a Web page by its URL.